 What you'll need

 Open Illustrator Draw on your device, tap a Project, tap the Shapes menu, then tap Change Library to navigate to the library where you saved your shape in Step 1.
-Select the eye vector drawing you captured in Capture CC.
+Select the eye vector drawing you captured in Capture.
 Position the shape using the Touch Slide tool and tap a tool on the left and choose a color.
 Then, double-tap to stamp the shape onto a layer and fill it with the selected color.